Dretch/purescript-querydsl/README.md

 let c = columns customer in
 runQuery db $ deleteFrom customer (c.firstName :== "Paulo" :&& c.lastName :== "Coelho")
 ```

+## Installation
+- With Bower: `bower install purescript-querydsl --save`.
+- With Psc Package: Querydsl is not in a public package set, so you will have to add it to your own (e.g. using Spago).
+Look at `bower.json` to get the dependencies.
+- You will also need `yarn add sqlite3` to get the Node SQLite dependency.

 [Data.Type.Boolean.False]: https://pursuit.purescript.org/packages/purescript-typelevel-prelude/docs/Type.Data.Boolean#t:False
 [QueryDsl.Column]: https://pursuit.purescript.org/packages/purescript-querydsl/docs/QueryDsl#t:Column